-- Obtain fundamental concepts of nanobiotechnology - Offer a strong knowledge in the interface between chemistry, physics and biology on the nanostructural level with a focus on biotechnological usage - Provide advanced training in the area of nanobiotechnology - Understand the interaction of nanomaterials with biological molecules and cells - Learn nanomaterials and their use with biocomponents to synthesize and address larger systems. - Produce highly skilled individuals suited for the fast-changing requirements of today's advanced workforce
+- To obtain sufficient knowledge on the fundamental concepts of Nano biotechnology - To offer a strong knowledge in the interface between chemistry, physics and biology on the nano-structural level with a focus on biotechnological usage - To provide advanced training in the area of Nano biotechnology - To understand the interaction of nanomaterials with biological molecules and cells - To learn nanomaterials and their use with biocomponents to synthesize and address larger systems. - To produce highly skilled individuals suited for the fast-changing requirements of today's advanced workforce

 - 1. Recognize the role of bio nanotechnology as an interdisciplinary tool and to understand how to use these new tools in solving biological problems - 2.
-Demonstrate the interactions and relationship relationship between molecular dynamics, nanoscale physics and macroscopic system behaviour - 3.
+Demonstrate the interactions and relationship between molecular dynamics, nanoscale physics and macroscopic system behaviour - 3.
 Explain biophysical mechanisms in the context of nanobiotechnology application areas - 4.
 Analyze and discuss the engineering requirements of multidisciplinary technology based on biology - 5.
 Explain the challenges of commercializing new technologies - 6.
-Demonstrate technical and cognitive skills associated with nanobiotechnology
+Demonstrate technical and cognitive skills associated with nanobiotechnology.